 Second Year: In the second year you have a great deal of flexibility to take different combinations of modules to reflect your interests.
-All Geography students have to take 2 x 15 credit core modules; GG2001 Geographical Techniques II, and GG2003 Geographical Field Training which requires students to attend a field module to be held in late March.
+All Geography students have to take 2 x 15 credit core modules; GG2001 Geographical Techniques II, and GG2003/5/6/7 Geographical Field Training (with different module codes for the specialist pathway degrees) which requires students to attend a field module to be held in late March.
 GG2001 also provides preparation for the third-year dissertation.
 You must then take three of the other 30 credit modules on offer in the degree programme (or two plus 30 credits of study outside the Department - see the note on electives below).
 The second-year modules are integrated modules on substantial parts of the discipline.
 They take you beyond the introductions provided in the first year and provide a basis for the specialist options in the third year.

 Third Year: The third year of the course is also extremely flexible.
-All Geography students have to take either GG3001 or GG3005.
+All Geography students have to take either GG3001/2/3/4 or GG3005.
 This is a substantial independent dissertation on a research topic of your choice.
 In many ways this is seen as the culmination of what you have learnt about research design, research techniques, analysis, and the presentation of your work.
 You must then take six of the other 15 credit modules on offer in the degree programme (or up to 30 credits outside the Department - see the note on electives later).
 Our third-year modules are specialist options based closely on the expertise and research of individual members of staff.